 This was my first 'managed' WordPress host and they just keep getting better and better.
 If you have greater performance needs than entry-level hosting provides, check out WPEngine!
 They just bought my favorite framework, StudioPress, and I can't wait to see what that acquisition does to their offerings.

 The majority of my websites use the Genesis Framework and almost all of those use a Restored316 designs theme.
+(This site is using Refined.)
 I love Lauren's work, she keeps her themes updated and is always helpful when I'm trying to hack them for some special feature or another.